What Is Keyword Research?

 Step 2 – Keywords Everywhere Extension for Chrome and Firefox Browser

-I like to pair this tactic up with an amazing free tool for the Google Chrome (and Mozilla Firefox) browser called “Keywords Everywhere”.
-Within the Google Chrome browser settings, search for “Keywords Everywhere” and install the free extension.
+I like to pair this tactic up with an amazing inexpensive tool for the Google Chrome (and Mozilla Firefox) browser called “Keywords Everywhere”.
+Within the Google Chrome browser settings, search for “Keywords Everywhere” and install the extension.
 This tool auto-generates a list of related keywords for any search you perform on Google.
 Next, do a search in Google for the word or phrase that you think you should target.
 Say, for example, you’re a landscaper based in San Diego.
 If you search “landscapers san diego” in Google, Keywords Everywhere will show you a list of the most searched keywords related to that search term right on the sidebar of your browser.

 Not only this, but Keywords Everywhere also offers data on the Google suggestions themselves (see the example above).
 These suggestions from Google are a great resource for finding the most searched terms related to what you’re searching.